The She Beast

-The She Beast (Il lago di Satana), also known as Revenge of the Blood Beast, is a 1966 horror film written and directed by Michael Reeves in his directorial debut.
-The film stars Barbara Steele, John Karlsen and Ian Ogilvy.
+The She Beast (Il lago di Satana, also known as Revenge of the Blood Beast) is a 1966 horror film directed and co-written by Michael Reeves, in his directorial debut.
+It stars Barbara Steele, John Karlsen, Ian Ogilvy and Mel Welles.
+The film was an international co-production between the United Kingdom and Italy.
+It premiered on May 2, 1966.